Liberton, Edinburgh: History

 The suburb is home to a prehistoric standing stone just over 6-foot in height.

 A chapel of Liberton was granted to the monks of Holyrood Abbey in 1143 by MacBeth, Baron of Liberton.
 The latter is mentioned in the Charters of King David I from 1124.
 In 1240 a document records the transfer of the church from St Cuthberts in Edinburgh back to Holyrood Abbey and this control continued until the Reformation.

 In 1387 Nether Liberton was under control of Adam Forrester (whose family later owned Corstorphine) and is recorded (with Provost Andrew Yichtson) as benefactor of the repairs and rebuilding of St Giles Cathedral that year.

 At the time of the Reformation a church, dedicated to the Virgin Mary, already existed at Liberton, under control of Holyrood Abbey.
+The Confederate Lords, who planned to seize Mary, Queen of Scots, and the Earl of Bothwell met at Liberton Kirk on 10 June 1567.

 The current Liberton Church, designed by James Gillespie Graham, was built in 1815 after the old church was burned beyond repair.
 The graveyard contains a "table stone" to the south-west of the church bearing one of the earliest known sculpted depictions of ploughing.
 A modern cemetery lies to the north-west of the older kirkyard.
 The war memorial at the western entrance (1920) is by Pilkington Jackson.

 Liberton Tower is a well-preserved and restored late medieval (15th century) tower house standing to the south of the Braid Hills.
 Liberton House nearby is a late 16th-century A-listed fortified house, also restored.
 The house is open to the public free of charge by appointment only.

 Liberton became part of Edinburgh on 1 November 1920.

 Present-day Liberton

-Although the area is mostly residential, it has a riding school and stables, which take advantage of the nearby Braid Hills to offer pony trekking.
-Also in the area is Liberton High School, Gracemount High School and several primary schools (Liberton, St John Vianny, Gracemount and St Katherine's).
-Sporting activities are represented by Liberton Bowling Club based opposite the Kirk, a Golf club off Gilmerton Road and a Rugby Union club at Double Hedges Park.
+Although the area is mostly residential, it has a riding school and stables at Tower Farm, which also offers pony rides for children.
+Also in the area are Liberton High School, Gracemount High School and several primary schools (Liberton, St John Vianny, Gracemount and St Katherine's).
+Sports venues include Liberton Bowling Club, Liberton Golf Club and Liberton Rugby Football Club.

-Southfield Sanatorium once occupied Southfield House; Ellen's Glen House community hospital (2000) was built in the grounds to meet twenty-first century NHS Lothian needs.
-Liberton Hospital opened in 1906 and is to close in 2025.
+Ellen's Glen Community Hospital, which is managed by NHS Lothian, provides services for elderly and mentally ill patients.
+It is situated in the grounds of Southfield House, which was once the site of the Southfield Sanatorium.
+Liberton Hospital opened in 1906 and closd in 2025.